Sakura3754/learngit/readme.txt

-t is a distributed version control System
+git is a distributed version control System